celinaczy/JET-API-Interface/README.md

 - The input can include a space but doesn't have to.
 - The input will be processed correctly regardless of whether the characters are lower or upper case.

-Now, I placed this form on index.html and redirected user to restaurants.html after submitting the form with a valid postal code.
+Now, I placed this form on index.html and redirected the user to restaurants.html after submitting the form with a valid postal code.
 In case of the code being incorrect (returning an empty restaurant object) the user would be redirected to the home page and shown a flash error message prompting them to input a correct code.
 <br> <br>
 Once I worked out those functionalities, I moved on to improving the UI.
 I chose to use Bootstrap for simplicity and to help ensure a responsive design.
-I decided to display each restaurant in a separate card div and added the restaurant logo for a more visually pleasing effect, as I noticed the logo url was also being sent with the restaurant data.
+I decided to display each restaurant in a separate card div and added the restaurant logo for a more visually pleasing effect, as I noticed the logo URL was also being sent with the restaurant data.
 <br>
 I chose not to include explicit labels for the pieces of data displayed (such as: 'name:' , 'address:' ) as I found them to be self-explanatory.
 I just added a star emoji to be displayed with the rating, to ensure the user would understand what the number represents.